-Ohio juniors are given the ACT or the SAT in the winter or spring of their junior year.
+Ohio juniors are given the ACT or the SAT in the late winter or early spring of their junior year.

 It is taken during the school day, during the week – not on a Saturday.
 This test counts as a REAL ACT or SAT to send to colleges too!

 Know your test date!

 Don’t assume it’s the same as last year's juniors.
 These dates vary from year to year.
 There are also multiple test dates from which schools choose.
 So your date may not be the same as your sibling’s date last year, maybe not even the same month!
 And it could be different from your friend in a neighboring school district.
 For the Greater Cincinnati area, below are the 2023 known test dates we’ve verified with your school.

 Once you see it here, verify it again with your school – we can’t be responsible for being given misinformation.
 If your school is not on the list, they’ve not responded to our request; let us know when you have it, and we’ll update our list!